German occupation of Albania: Police

 Xhafer Deva was the Minister of the Interior and therefore the head of the police and gendarmerie in the country.
 A native Kosovar Albanian and deemed the most "effective and reliable" by the Germans, Deva's forces were involved in targeting the internal enemies of the state.
 On 4 February 1944, police units under his authority were implicated in the massacre of 86 residents of Tirana suspected of being anti-fascists and other excesses committed by the Gestapo in collaboration with the Albanian gendarmerie.
 Large number of Serbs were killed across Kosovo or deported to camps in Albania starting from 1942.
-Local Albanian fighters (Ballists) saw an opportunity to take their revenge upon their Serbian neighbours for the suffering they had endured over previous two decades (Massacres of Albanians in the Balkan Wars, Colonisation of Kosovo).
-The Ballists attacked the Serb colonists, burning perhaps as many as 30,000 houses belonging to Serb and Montenegrin settlers.
 Roma (Gypsies) were also targeted by the gendarmerie and police force.

-To maintain the military occupation in the new German state of Albania, the Wehrmacht and Waffen SS sought to utilise local manpower to maintain law and order, and fight off Yugoslav Partisan and communist Albanian Resistance activity in the region.
-For their part Albanian leaders hoped to form an "army, which will be able to safeguard the borders of Kosovo and liberate the surrounding regions".
-Led by German officers, in May 1944, some troops from the division were stationed in the Gjakova area to guard the mines.

 Demographics

-Using Italian estimates from July 1941 the population of the Albanian Kingdom was estimated at 1,850,000.
+Using Italian estimates from July 1941, the population of the Albanian Kingdom was estimated at 1,850,000.
 The total population of "old Albania" (encompassing pre 1941 borders) stood at 1,100,000, while "new Albania" (consisting of Kosovo, Debar and parts of Montenegro) was 750,000.
-The Kingdom consisted of approximately 1,190,000 Muslims (Sunni and Bektashi) and 660,000 Christians (Catholic and Orthodox).
-The new state consisted of two main minority groups, the Serbs of Kosovo and recent Italian Colonists scattered across Albania.
+The Kingdom consisted of approximately 1,190,000 (64.3%) Muslims (Sunni and Bektashi) and 660,000 (35.6%) Christians (Catholic and Orthodox).
+The new state had two main minority groups, the Serbs of Kosovo and recent Italian Colonists scattered across Albania.

 Economy

-When Germans entered Tirana, they had hoped to find enough money in the national bank to pay their troops.
-This was to be considered a loan.
-In actuality, they only found 30million francs.
-Meanwhile, overhead expenses for the German army in Albania were about 40million francs a month.
-With some degree of urgency, they turned to the German authorities in Rome, where an SS commando raid had recently captured 120million francs in notes, the plates, 23 sacks of gold coins and 29 cases of gold bars from the main branch of the National Bank of Albania.
-The gold was sent to Berlin, and the notes were sent to Tirana.
-The substantial sums were immediately transferred to the National Bank of Albania in Tirana.

-The money was used to pay German troops in Albania and Montenegro.
-It was also used to finance German construction projects such as buildings, roads, road repairs, airports and coastal gun emplacements.